chossopian/Telegrambo/README.md

 ## Own methods

-<br>You can create own methods/ For example:
+<br>You can create own methods for bot.
+For example:

 ```js
 import bot from './bot.js';